lachrist/aran/README.md

       ```js
       const pointcut = (name, node) => name === "binary" && node.type === "UpdateExpression" ;
       ```
-  * `serial :: number | null | undefined`: default `null`
+  * `serial :: number | null`, default `null`:
-    If the given ESTree program is going to be evaluated inside a direct eval call within some previously instrumented code, the `serial` argument should be the serial number locating that direct eval call.
+    If the given ESTree program is going to be evaluated inside a direct eval call within some previously instrumented code, the `serial` argument should be the serial number of that direct eval call.
     If the instrumented code is going to be evaluated globally, this argument should be `null` or `undefined`.
   * `output :: estree.Program | string`:
     The weaved code whose format depends on the `format` option.